gatechain/gatechain-docs/en/gatechain-build.md

 	cp gated gatecli /usr/local/bin
 	```

-### Configure Files
+### File Configuration

-Create root directory  $GATEHOME (or ~/.gated) for Gatechain node file.
-The directory is used by default when bootstrap a node.
+Create root directory $GATEHOME (or ~/.gated) for Gatechain's node file.
+The directory is used by default when bootstrapping a node.
 You can also add -h $GATEHOME (customized node root directory) after the start command

 	mkdir ~/.gated

-### Configure  To Join Mainnet Or Testnet
+### Configuration To Join Mainnet Or Testnet
-From"node-binary/node/{network}/{version}/config/", copy "config.json"  and "genesis.json"  to "$GATEHOME/"
+From "node-binary/node/{network}/{version}/config/", copy "config.json"  and "genesis.json"  to "$GATEHOME/"

-### Start Node
+### Starting your Node

 ```bash
 gated start
 ```

-### Create A Privatechain Locally
+### Creating A Local Private Chain

 - Initialize the genesis block file
 ```